RafaelGSS/node/doc/api/permissions.md

 #### File System Permissions

-To allow access to the filesystem, you need to use the flag `--alow-fs`
+To allow access to the filesystem, you need to use the flag `--allow-fs`

 ```console
 $ node --experimental-permission --allow-fs=read index.js